-It can be said with certainty that copies of this letter found its way to Ephesus since Paul meant it as a circular letter (see Col. 4.16).
+It can be said with certainty that copies of this letter found its way to Ephesus since a major trade route connected it to Laodicea, scarcely 100 miles away.
+Ephesus was one of the largest and most important cities of the Roman Empire during the first century.
 Simon Peter, in his last correspondence to the churches, was aware of Paul’s letters and endorsed them as scripture (2Pet.
-3.15).
+3.15-16).
 This reference shows that the churches were making copies of these new scriptures and sharing them with other Christians.
-The scribe, who copied the text of the letter to the church at Laodicea, probably felt the need to designate it, and since his copy was in Ephesus, thought the letter was addressed to this church.
-Every church in the region, of course, wanted to retain a copy for itself, and the route of transmission, ultimately, became obscured.
+The scribe, who copied the text of the address-less exemplar, probably felt the need to designate it, and, since his copy was in Ephesus, thought the letter was addressed to this church.
+Every church in the region, of course, wanted to retain a copy for itself, and the route of transmission to Ephesus, became obscured.

 Paul ministered in Ephesus for nearly three years and knew the elders of that church intimately, as Acts 20.16ff so poignantly reveals.
 Eph.
 1.15 states that Paul only “heard about their faith,” a statement hardly comporting with Paul’s trials and ministry in that city, along with the Acts 20 episode.
-There is not one personal reference in the whole of “Ephesians” which diverges from his pattern of personal address in his other epistles.
-Paul evidently thought his letter to Laodicea contained important information, which slightly diverged, from what he wrote in the letter “Colossians.”
-By comparing the texts, the Colossians would probably obtain better insight to what Paul was trying to convey: After this letter has been read to you, see that it is also read in the church of the Laodiceans and that you in turn read the letter from Laodicea (Col.4.16 NIV).
+There is not one personal reference in the whole of “Ephesians” which fact diverges from his pattern of personal address in his other epistles.
+However, if the letter was to Laodicea, then the lack of personal reference makes sense since he said about the same thing in Colossians, a closely neighboring city: because we have heard of your faith in Christ Jesus and of the love you have for all God’s people (1.4 NIV).
+Paul, evidently, spent no, or very little time in this region of Hierapolis, Colossae, and Laodicea.